How to Hide Assets from Judgment Creditors

 An offshore bank account holds funds outside the United States in a jurisdiction where U.S. courts have no direct authority.
 A domestic judgment creditor cannot serve a writ of garnishment on a foreign bank because the bank is outside the court’s jurisdiction.

-Offshore bank accounts must be reported to the IRS through FBAR filings when the aggregate value of foreign accounts exceeds $10,000 at any point during the year.
+Offshore bank accounts must be reported to the IRS through FBAR filings when foreign account balances exceed $10,000 at any point during the year.

-The strategies described above reduce your public visibility before litigation arises and make collection more difficult after judgment.
+The strategies described on this page reduce public visibility before litigation arises and make collection more difficult as a practical matter.
 They do not authorize nondisclosure when a court orders it.
 A debtor who has structured assets through privacy trusts, land trusts, LLCs, and offshore structures must still disclose those interests when required by court order.
 The protection comes from the legal structures themselves, not from secrecy.

 Combining Privacy and Protection

-Privacy and asset protection work together but serve different functions.
+Privacy and asset protection serve different functions but are strongest together.
 Privacy reduces the likelihood of being targeted and makes collection more difficult as a practical matter.
-Asset protection creates legal barriers that prevent collection even when the creditor knows exactly what you own.
+Asset protection creates legal barriers that prevent collection even when the creditor knows exactly what exists.